-A: Unless heavily infested, in many cases White Knight does not recommend that you discard mattresses, box springs, or furniture as these items can be inspected and treated successfully.
+A: In most cases All Pest Control does not recommend that you discard mattresses, box springs, or furniture as these items can be inspected and treated successfully.

-Q: What more can I do to get the best Bed Bug Treatment results?
+Q: How Do I Prepare for a Bed Bug Treatment?

-A: This document and checklist is designed to ensure you receive the most out of your bed bug treatment.
-If you have further questions regarding our bed bug treatment or how to prepare, please don't hesitate to contact us at 1-844-512-PEST.
+A: The following document and checklist is designed to ensure you receive the most out of your Bed bug treatment.
+If you should have further questions regarding Bed bugs or treatment preparedness, please do not hesitate to contact us.